strimzi/proposals/068-performance-testing.md

 ### Gathered metrics

 During test execution we need to scrape metrics from the `SUT` pods.
-Therefore, one way how to tackle such problem is that we could use a `Thread`, which would run a infinite loop, where we would scrape all related metrics f.e.:
+Therefore, one way how to tackle such a problem is that we could use a `Thread`, which would run an infinite loop, where we would scrape all related metrics.
+For example:
 ```java
 @Override
 public void run() {